A Cryptographic Test of Quantumness and Certifiable Randomness from a Single Quantum Device: Accumulating randomness across multiple rounds

 \subsection{Reduction to the simplified protocol}

 Let $D = (\phi,\Pi,M,K)$ be a simplified device.
 The main difference between the behavior of the simplified device and the original device it is derived from is that the simplified device (sometimes) performs an additional projective measurement $\{K^0,K^1\}$, in addition to the ``equation'' measurement $\{M^0,M^1\}$.
 (Recall that in protocol $2$, the device performs the measurement whenever the verifier sends a challenge bit $T=1$, which happens with probability $\Pr(T=1)=\kappa$ in the test rounds.)
+Informally, the measurement $\{K^0,K^1\}$ is used to detect if the state of the device is in the ``good subspace'' in which the device's measurements generate randomness, as measured by the overlap $\Delta(D)$.
+This measurement is a conceptual tool that is not performed as part of the real protocol, but is included in the simplified protocol to facilitate the randomness generation analysis.

-In order to analyze the randomness generated by the original device in Protocol 1, it will be convenient to obtain the guarantee that, in most test rounds of Protocol~1, the state of the device lies largely within the ``good subspace'' $K=K^0$.
+In order to lift the analysis of the randomness generated in Protocol 2 to Protocol~1 we will show that, in most test rounds of Protocol~1, the state of the device lies largely within the ``good subspace'' $K=K^0$.
 Recall the definition of the states $\{\phi^{ctok}\}$ associated with the simplified device in Definition~\ref{def:post-meas-simplified}.
 Let

-where $P_{ct}^{ko}$ is notation for the operator that corresponds to applying the device's (projective) measurement operators $M$, $\Pi$ and $K$ indicated by $c$ and $t$ respectively, and obtaining the sequence of outcomes $o$ and $k$ respectively.
+where $P_{ct}^{ok}$ is notation for the operator that corresponds to applying the device's (projective) measurement operators $M$, $\Pi$ and $K$ indicated by $c$ and $t$ respectively, and obtaining the sequence of outcomes $o$ and $k$ respectively.
 The fact that $\ket{\phi^{co}}$ does not depend on $t$ is justified by the fact that $\{K,\Id-K\}$ is a projective measurement.

 Our goal is to bound the contribution to~\eqref{eq:k-expansion} of terms $P_{ct}^{ok} \ket{\phi}$ that correspond to a large fraction of $(\Id-K)$ (``bad subspace'') outcomes, i.e. such that the Hamming weight $|k|$ of the string $k$ is large.
 Establishing the right bound is made delicate by the possibility of interference between the branches.
 We first state and prove a general lemma, and then show how the lemma can be applied in our context.